-If for some reason we don’t currently have just the right puppy for you and you can’t wait for one of our upcoming litters, please look at the following guidelines for selecting a breeder, modified from the Australian Labradoodle Association of America website.
+If for some reason we don’t currently have just the right puppy for you and you can’t wait for one of our upcoming litters, please look at the following guidelines for selecting a breeder, modified from a national Australian Labradoodle association’s website.
 Please remember anyone can call themselves a dog breeder and there are no laws or qualifications to ensure the person is reputable and experienced.
 Be sure to do your homework and ask these questions:

 - Is the breeder a member of a national Australian Labradoodle organization which requires the adherence to a Code of Ethics?
 If not, why not?

 - How does the breeder socialize their puppies?
 What is their motivation for breeding?
 How long have they been breeding and how many puppies have they raised?

 - Is the breeder willing to provide you with referrals?
 If not, why not?